-- Historical development and current operation of Australia’s land law system, the historical and contemporary role of the Crown, the rights of Indigenous peoples within Australia’s land law system and the function of registration systems for proprietary interests; and
+- historical development and current operation of Australia's land law system, the historical and contemporary role of the Crown, the rights of Indigenous peoples within Australia's land law system and the function of registration systems for proprietary interests.

-- Policy issues underlying the recognition of particular interests as proprietary or non-proprietary in emerging areas such as intellectual property; and
+- policy issues underlying the recognition of particular interests as proprietary or non-proprietary in emerging areas such as intellectual property.

-- Identify, apply and assess the legal principles arising from case law and statutes in a range of applied contexts; and
+- identify, apply and assess the legal principles arising from case law and statutes in a range of applied contexts.

 On completion of the subject, students should have developed the following generic skills: